coldmanck/zero-shot-indoor-localization-release/README.md

 Note that currently the `adjacency_matrix.npy` file for `wcp` dataset is missed; you have to generate it yourself from `loc_vec.npy`.
 However, only for verifying/evaluation purpose, you may skip this step to use the `loc_vec_trained_394.npy` directly.

+## License
+Our code & datasets are released under the MIT license.
+See LICENSE for additional details.

 ## Enquiry
 Feel free to drop an email to mengjiun.chiou@u.nus.edu